hadoatlanta/learn-hugo/commands/hugo_build.md

 ```
   -b, --baseURL string             hostname (and path) to the root, e.g. https://spf13.com/
+  -b, --baseURL string             hostname (and path) to the root, e.g. https://spf13.com/
   -D, --buildDrafts                include content marked as draft
   -E, --buildExpired               include expired content
   -F, --buildFuture                include content with publishdate in the future